kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

     }
 }
 ```
-In the previous example, `a` is part of the global scope and is accessible everywhere, `b` is accessible inside the `do_something` function and the for loop, but it would be a compile error to try to access it outside of the function, and `c` is accessible only within the for loop.
+In the previous example, `a` is part of the global scope and is accessible everywhere, `b` is accessible only inside the `do_something`
+function and the for loop, and `c` is accessible only within the for loop.

 # Preprocessor Directives